kaodygh/EarthCurveCalculatorAndroid/README.md

-Earth Cure Calculator - with and without Standard Refraction.
+Earth Curve Calculator - with and without Standard Refraction.

 Based on the Javascript version by Mick West at https://www.metabunk.org/curve/